unlock-protocol/docs/developers/smart-contracts-architecture/code-required-hook.md

 The CodeRequiredHook contract allows lock creators to restrict key purchases.

+Note that this has not yet been launched, but coming soon!

 ## About

 Simply put, with this feature we can require a secret is known in order to purchase keys.
 Here are a few use cases this enables: